 These fine galleries represent Chad; Wilcox II Gallery -Jackson Hole, Wyoming; Scottsdale, Arizona.

-He was featured in the 21 under 31 in Southwest Art Magazine in 2002.
-Chad has been profiled in Sporting Classics, Art of the West, Western Art Collector, and SouthWest Art Magazine.
-He is the youngest artist in the C.M.
-Russell Museum’s Skull Society of Artists and is also the featured artist for the South Eastern Wildlife Expo.
-He has been in the top 100 for Arts for the Parks in 2001-2004.
-He currently participates in the prestigious Collectors Covey Miniature Show, and has exhibited in the Charlie Russell Museum, National Museum of Wildlife Art, Scottsdale Art Auction, as well as The Center for the Arts Benefit in Jackson Hole.
-Chad supports many local art clubs and conservation efforts in his region.
+In 2018 a life long dream was achieved when Chad was inducted into the Cowboy Artists of America.
+He has been profiled in Sporting Classics, Art of the West, Western Art Collector, and Southwest Art Magazine.
+Chad is a member of the C.M.
+Russell Museum’s Skull Society of Artists and was also the featured artist for the South Eastern Wildlife Expo in 2014.
+Chad exhibits in the Cowboy Artists of America Show, The Charlie Russell Museum, Scottsdale Art Auction, and Jackson Hole art Auction.
+Chad also supports many local art clubs and conservation efforts in his region.

 One of Chad’s proudest accomplishments was earning the Bob Kuhn Wildlife Award from the National Museum of Wildlife Art.
 “As an artist, my objective is to represent the subjects of wildlife correctly and accurately to the best of my ability.
 It’s critically important for me to pick up each little difference in nature and portray that in the canvas to engage the viewer emotionally within the piece.
-My hope is for the viewer to understand the character of the animal and environment. ” As an avid sportsman and conservationist, Chad spends as much time in the field as he does at the easel.
+My hope is for the viewer to understand the character of the animal and environment. ” As an avid sportsman and conservationist, Poppleton spends as much time in the field as he does at the easel.
 His paintings are a reflection of his love for the animals, wilderness areas, and the great outdoors.